Categories

 - Do not enter AI-generated art.

-- Identify the software used to create the artwork in the “List Materials” section of the online submission form.
+- Identify the software used to create the artwork in the “List Materials” section of your application (ex: Adobe Suite programs, Sketchbook, Procreate, Corel PaintShop, Clip Studio Paint, Blender, etc.).

-- Digital artwork may contain text, but submissions that contain text for commercial purposes should be entered in the Design category.
+- Digital artwork may contain text, but entries that contain text for commercial purposes should be entered in the Design category.

-- Consider submitting to the Expanded Projects category if your work has a strong interactive element.
+- Consider entering the Expanded Projects category if your work has a strong interactive element.

-- If you are using collaged images, please refer to the copyright and plagiarism guide.
+- If you are using collaged images, refer to the Copyright & Plagiarism guide.

-You can upload one image for each Digital Art submission.
+You can upload one image for each Digital Art entry.

 Work Type